globaldyne/parfumvault/README.md

 # JBs Perfumers Vault

-A simple tool to help perfumers organize their formulas and ingredients.
+A sophisticated tool to help perfumers organize their formulas, ingredients and inventory.

 This is a FREE software provided as is without ANY warranty under MIT license.